-- H 1.
-Siting and construction of new housing shall be consistent with the purpose, intent, and preferred density established in the applicable Land Use Management Areas and meet the applicable review criteria established by other planning element policies. - H 2.
-Manufactured dwellings should feature designs similar to "stick-built" homes. - H 3.
+- 1. Siting and construction of new housing shall be consistent with the purpose, intent, and preferred density established in the applicable Land Use Management Areas and meet the applicable review criteria established by other planning element policies. - 2.
+The county should consider allowing for flexible site design (e.g., lot size) and allow clustering of building sites to help lower land costs, preserve farmland, and reduce woodland fragmentation provided proposals are consistent with other provisions of the comprehensive plan. - 3.
+Manufactured dwellings should feature designs similar to "stick-built" homes. - 4.
+Establish development standards for housing other than single family housing. - 5.
 Cluster residential development will be promoted to minimize land use impacts while accommodating development and greenspace. - a.
-Houses should be clustered as to minimize the visual and environmental impacts to the rural landscape. - H 4.
-Any multi-family residential development that abuts established low-density residential areas should be very carefully designed to minimize potential negative impacts on existing homes. - H 5.
-Housing within rural areas should be placed on the landscape in a fashion that reduces the impacts to natural vegetation, preserves quality farmland, reduces farmland fragmentation and does not block potential road extensions. - H 6.
-Housing ordinances, policies, standards and ideals shall be made available to new homeowners to ensure their knowledge of local housing regulations.
+Houses should be clustered as to minimize the visual and environmental impacts to the rural landscape. - 6.
+Any multi-family residential development that abuts established low-density residential areas should be very carefully designed to minimize potential negative impacts on existing homes. - 7.
+Housing within rural areas should be placed on the landscape in a fashion that reduces the impacts to natural vegetation, preserves quality farmland, reduces farmland fragmentation and does not block potential road extensions.